Architecture, engineering, high-performance design, and more

 The landmark Sharples Dining Hall has played a significant role in shaping the Swarthmore student experience since 1964.
 The beloved facility became too small to comfortably house the growing student body and institution leadership wanted a solution that reflects the College’s student life and food service values.
 Our design team sought perspectives and insights through in-depth .

 The process included campus immersion by the planning and design team via student, faculty, staff, and administration interviews; student focus groups; town hall meetings; and campus workshops.
-The resulting design concept will be the first carbon neutral dining facility in the country.
+The resulting design concept will be a carbon neutral dining facility.
 The community commons space will have enhanced opportunities for socialization that respects the historic character while elevating student life for future generations.
 A diverse range of spaces is available for multiple uses – from individual study to small group or large team activities – and integrated technology allows for continuous connectivity throughout the building.

 We provided architectural programming, sustainability programming, lighting and low-voltage programming, campus engagement, architecture, interior design, electrical engineering, mechanical engineering, and high-performance design.